yeyu2/Youtube_demos/README.md

 # Youtube_demos
+* gemini20-screen/ - https://youtu.be/GFBa2IdRGLI - How to Build a Real-time Screen Sharing Assistant with Gemini 2.0 Multimodal Live API
 * gemini20-realtime-function/ - https://youtu.be/c-B7N8i_trs - Build a Real-time Voice & Video Chat App with Function Calling by Gemini 2.0 Multimodal Live API
 * gemini20-realtime/ - https://youtu.be/y2ETLEZ-oi8 - Build a Realtime Chat App with Google Gemini 2.0 Multimodal Live API
 * llama33_crewai.py - https://youtu.be/URzsgoT3hoA - How to Use Llama3.3 to Build a Local Agent Workflow